Children’s COVID-19 Help Line

 Get into the habit of washing your hands frequently for at least 20 seconds — especially after being in public, blowing your nose, coughing, or sneezing.
 You should also make sure to wash your hands before any food preparation and before and after wearing gloves.
 If soap and water are not available, use a hand sanitizer with at least 60% alcohol.

-Children’s is currently requiring everyone (patients, family members, staff) to wear a face mask while in any of our facilities.
+Children’s is currently requiring everyone (patients, family members, staff) — regardless of their vaccination status — to wear a face mask while in any of our facilities.

 Cover Your Mouth When Sneezing or Coughing